KaisenAmin/c_std/statistics/README.md

 - `double statistics_pstdev(double* data, size_t n, bool mu_provided, double mu)`: this function calculates the standard deviation from an entire population. if mu_provided is false, the mean is calculated internally; otherwise, the provided mean (mu) is used.

+- `double statistics_fmean(double* data, size_t n, double* weights)`: this function calculate mean value with weight.
+- `double statistics_geometric_mean(double* data, size_t n)`: this function calculate geometric_mean of data.
+- `double statistics_harmonic_mean(double *data, size_t n, double* weights)`: this function calculate harmonic mean of data.
+- `void* statistics_mode(void* data, size_t n, size_t size)`: this function return the most commong data in array of any type.
+- `void* statistics_multimode(void* data, size_t n, size_t size, size_t* mode_count)`: this function Return a list of the most frequently occurring values.
+- `double statistics_covariance(double* x, double* y, size_t n)`: Return the sample covariance of two inputs *x* and *y*.
+Covariance is a measure of the joint variability of two inputs.

+- `double statistics_correlation(double* x, double* y, size_t n, CorrelationMethod method)`: this function computes the correlation coefficient between two array x and y of length n.
+It calculates either the Pearson correlation if the method is CORRELATION_LINEAR or the Spearman rank correlation if the method is CORRELATION_RANKED, based on the specified CorrelationMethod enum.

+- `LinearRegression statistics_linear_regression(double* x, double* y, size_t n, bool proportional)`: this function return the slope and intercept of simple linear regression parameters estimated using ordinary least squares.

 ## Examples